acr-lfr/generate-it-typescript-api-test-rig/README.md

 ## Setup
-- In a new directory `run npm init`
+- In a new directory run: `npm init`
 - Add to the dev dependencies [openapi-nodegen](https://www.npmjs.com/package/openapi-nodegen)
-  - `npm i --save-dev openapi-nodegen`
+  - run: `npm i --save-dev openapi-nodegen`
 - Add the nodegen generate test rig to the `package.json` scripts object.
 The following will load a local swagger file `api.1.0.0.yml` and generate the test rig with the given git repository:
   ```